eetumartola/houdini-mcp/readme.md

 You should see a message confirming that the server has started.

-2. Make sure the MCP server is running from Claude or Cursor.
+2. Make sure the MCP server is running from Claude.

 ### Using with Claude